ArielAlon24/ArielAlon24.github.io/src/index.md

-Hey there!
-I'm Ariel Alon, and welcome to my new blog.
-This blog is all about my adventures and discoveries in programming, math, music, and whatever else.
-I will try to update it every week with a new idea, small project or an interesting find.
+Hello, I'm Ariel Alon, and I like programming.
+This is my blog, where I occasionally post about something interesting I've found or a small project I've been working on.

-Here you can find all of my recent blogs (sorted new first):
+## Recent Blogs